-5.6.4 Framework Procedures
+5.6.5 Framework Procedures

 A framework process, providing for an administratively simplified procedure to facilitate adjustments to management measures previously analyzed in the CRE FMP, is an important component of the FEP.
-These framework measures include designating "no-anchoring" zones and establishing mooring buoys, requiring vessel monitoring systems on board fishing vessels, designating areas for the sole use of indigenous peoples, and moving species from the PHCRT to the CHCRT list when sufficient data has been collected.
+These framework measures include designating ''no-anchoring" zones and establishing mooring buoys, requiring vessel monitoring systems on board fishing vessels, designating areas for the sole use of indigenous peoples, and including species not specifically listed as PHCRT under the "special permit" regime as warranted.
 A general fishing permit program could also be established for all U.S. EEZ coral reef ecosystem fisheries under the framework process.
+Framework measures are implemented via preparation of a draft document that outlines the need for action, analyzes alternatives, provides supporting material, and describes how other Federal laws may be applicable.
+A notice is then placed in the Federal Register and the document is made available for public comment.
+A public hearing may also be required.
+After receiving and addressing all public comments, the document is revised prior to the next Council meeting, when the Council votes on it.